1826 Miller

 It was discovered on 14 September 1955, by the Indiana Asteroid Program at Goethe Link Observatory near Brooklyn, Indiana, United States, and named after American entrepreneur John Miller.

 Orbit and classification

 Miller is a member of the Eos family (606), the largest asteroid family in the outer main belt consisting of nearly 10,000 asteroids.

 The asteroid orbits the Sun in the outer main-belt at a distance of 2.7–3.2 AU once every 5 years and 2 months (1,894 days).
 Its orbit has an eccentricity of 0.08 and an inclination of 9° with respect to the ecliptic.
-First identified as at Simeis Observatory, Millers first used observation was its identification as at Turku in 1940, which extends its observation arc by 15 years prior to its official discovery observation.
+First identified as at Simeis Observatory, Miller's first used observation was its identification as at Turku in 1940, which extends its observation arc by 15 years prior to its official discovery observation.

 Physical characteristics

 Miller is an assumed stony S-type asteroid.

 Rotation period

 In March 2010, a rotational lightcurve of Miller was obtained from photometric observation taken at Oakley Southern Sky Observatory in Australia.
 It gave a longer-than average rotation period of 30.049 hours with a brightness variation of 0.08 magnitude (U=2), superseding a previous result of 6.77 hours by amateur astronomer René Roy, who derived it from a fragmentary lightcurve obtained in December 2002 (U=1).